janskibh/maze-generator/README.md

 # maze
+a maze generator

-a maze generator for images and krunker.io
+can generate maze images and krunker.io maps

 - parkour-maze.py generates a parkour maze map for krunker and a thumbnail saved as a json file in maps/ParkourMaze/Maze_nbr.json
 - randommap.py generates a random colored map for krunker FFA saved in maps/RandomMap